Nic Radford: Early life and education

 Born in Champaign, Illinois, United States, Radford's family moved to Indiana when he was two months old, settling in Columbus when he was five.
 He attended Columbus North High School and excelled in track and field, namely high jump, where he set the indoor/outdoor record, and high hurdling, as well as varsity football.
 He was the 1996 recipient of the Dr. McKain Award for demonstrating "high character as a student and as a citizen in the community."
 He attended Purdue University and received his Bachelor of Science in Electrical and Computer Engineering in 2000.
 While at Purdue, Radford was a member of the Purdue Engineering Student Council and participated in Purdue Track and Field as a decathlete.
-A chronic ankle injury prevented him from pursuing track beyond his freshman year.

 After starting his career at NASA-JSC, he attended graduate school remotely at Purdue University and received his Master of Science in Electrical and Computer Engineering in 2012.
 His research, sponsored by Dr. Gill Pratt of DARPA, was in a new class of electric motors and his thesis was entitled, "Analysis and Design of a Variable Flux Memory Motor for a Humanoid Robot Application."
 He was the recipient of the Grainger Foundation Outstanding Power and Energy Devices and Systems Award in April 2012, for his contribution to the field of Variable Flux Memory Motors.
 In 2010, he discussed how his time at Purdue prepared him for his future endeavors, "Purdue is a very hands-on, laboratory- and design-oriented university.
 This equipped me well for my work at NASA.
 You truly understand the value of Purdue once you get out and have a little perspective.
 It offers an education that goes beyond textbooks.